jceresearch/stixls/README.md

 d) Note that each board is self contained with their data, main board, layout and templates.
 There is true separation between the application and the configuration... in Excel... sorcery

-e) eventuall, try to read the documentation.. but not to worry, there is no documentation yet.
+e) eventually, try to read the documentation.. but not to worry, there is no documentation yet.